First published, 8/19/07

 And like every morning, I fumbled around in the kitchen with my eyes barely focused and my mind in a dreamy haze, searching for the cat’s breakfast while I listened to him sing his chorus of MEOW, MEOW, MEOW.

 I have always wondered why cats pretend we cannot hear their repeated meowing?
-They just keep meowing, oblivious to the fact that you are moving as fast as you can, which I also do every morning.
-However, there was one thing different about this morning.
-This morning I decided to I give up thinking until Simon finished meowing his ear-piercing demands, and opened a can of cat food without thinking or looking.
+They just keep meowing oblivious to the fact that you're moving as fast as you can.
+Most of the time I try to ignore him in return, but this morning, I couldn't ignore Simon's ear-piercing demands.
+So, without thinking, I opened a can of cat food.

 Which is why I didn't discover the blood pouring out of the back of my hand until after I poured my self-centered feline his breakfast- then it took a few more minutes for my brain to register the pain-

-I stared at the back of my hand awhile before I realized the effect this accident could have on the rest of my day, and my pulse began to quicken with fear.
+I stared at the back of my hand awhile before I realized the effect this accident could have on the rest of my day and my pulse began to quicken with fear.
 There is nothing scarier than the unknown, and suddenly my future was a mystery.
-So at first, I was terrified, but after I ran to the bathroom faucet and put my hand under running water, I was relieved to find that the cut wasn't serious.
+So, at first, I was terrified, but after I ran to the bathroom faucet and put my hand under running water, I was relieved to find that the cut wasn't serious.

 However, mothers cannot have cuts on the top of their hands, regardless of how old their children are, we simply do not have the luxury of an injury, even a small injury.
 Families depend on Mom in special ways, yes, even Mom's with adult children.
 Therefore, I envisioned my house of cards tumbling down and my family crumbling to pieces, all because of a small cut on the back of my hand.

 Sentenced to live my life over a bathroom sink, in bondage forever with my hand under water, unable to live my life because I forgot to get band-aids at the store.
 Sometimes, I really don't understand what is wrong with me...I mean, speaking of motherhood, what kind of mother cannot remember band-aids?
 Even if, she lives alone with a spoiled feline?

 Although...it's strange, I feel like I'm forgetting something again...
 But, if it was important, I would remember, wouldn't I?